haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 ruby-1.9.1 and ruby-1.9.2 were installed via RVM and ruby-1.8.7 from our system.
 To switch between these versions,

-To use ruby-1.9.1 in one shell session only, try bellow commands.
+To use ruby-1.9.1 in one shell session only, try below commands.

 .. code-block:: console